Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: New Algorithms

 \subsection{New regions}

 For simplicity, each region, $\{\Region^{(i)}_r:i=1,\dots,n,r=1,\dots\}$, is cuboid.
-In GHS17, for an interval between observations of $x_{s}$ and $x_{e}$, $\Region_1$ is the smallest cuboid that contains both $x_{s}$ and $x_{e}$.
-However this cuboid does not necessarily allow a path between $x_{s}$ and $x_e$.
-For example, since it has no reaction that increases predator numbers by $1$, a Lotka-Volterra system starting with $(x_{s,1},x_{s,2})$ and ending with $(x_{e,1},x_{e,2})=(x_{s,1}+1,x_{s,2})$ must have left the rectangle defined by the start and end states.
-We therefore define a minimum window-width parameter $w_{\min}$, which specifies, for Region $\Region_1$, the smallest width for each species; if, for any species, the smallest region that contains the two observations is narrower than $w_{\min}$ then the recursions below are performed until this is no longer the case.
-Subsequent regions are obtained recursively from the previous region by widening the bounds for each species, with the increase for a given species proportional to the current number of possible states for that species.
-Let the upper and lower bounds for species $s$ in region $k$ for inter-observation interval $j$ be $u_{k,s}^{(j)}$ and $l_{k,s}^{(j)}$.
-Then
+Let the upper and lower bounds for species $s$ in region $r$ for inter-observation interval $i$ be $u_{r,s}^{(i)}$ and $l_{r,s}^{(i)}$; we refer $u_{r,s}^{(i)}-l_{r,s}^{(i)}+1$ as the \emph{width} of region $\Region^{(i)}_r$ for species $s$.
+In GHS17, for an interval between observations of $x$ and $x'$, $\Region_1$ is the smallest cuboid that contains both $x$ and $x'$.
+However this cuboid does not necessarily allow a path between $x$ and $x'$.
+For example, since no reaction increases predator numbers by $1$, a Lotka-Volterra system with $x=(x_{1},x_{2})$ and $x'=(x_1+1,x_{2})$ must have left the rectangle with corners at $x$ and $x'$.
+We therefore define a scalar parameter $w_{\min}$, which specifies, for Region $\Region_1$, the smallest width for every species; if, for any species, the smallest cuboid that contains the two observations is narrower than $w_{\min}$ then the recursions below are performed for that species until this is no longer the case, leading to region $\Region_1$.
+Subsequent regions are obtained recursively from the previous region with the increase in region width for a given species proportional to the current width.
+For region $k+1$,